teckmk/lingo-interpreted-language/README.md

    ```bash
    npm install . -g
    ```
-4. Now you can run `lingo` code files that end with `.lo` extenstion
+4. Now you can run `cowlang` code files that end with `.lo` extenstion

 # Syntax

 ## Variables

-`lingo` supports two kinds of variables, one which can be reassigned and other which are constant and cannot be reassigned.
+`cowlang` supports two kinds of variables, one which can be reassigned and other which are constant and cannot be reassigned.

 - Variables, that can be reassigned